-The safest and easiest way to discontinue substance abuse is through medical detox and it is vital to pregnant women.
-During detoxification, toxins are removed from the body through a program that lasts from a fewn days to a few weeks.
-Medical detox is different, because a 24/7 supervision from medical professionals is involved.
+The safest and easiest way to discontinue substance abuse is through a medical detox and it is vital to pregnant women.
+During detoxification, toxins are removed from the body through a program that lasts from a few days to a few weeks.
+Medical detox is different because 24/7 supervision from medical professionals is involved.
 It may also use medication to curb cravings and lessen withdrawal symptoms.
 You can check out the history of this treatment method here.

 Possible Withdrawal Complications

 Different substances mean different withdrawal symptoms and possible associated issues.
 The length of use and method of application, together with the individual lifestyle and genetic factors all contribute to the big picture.
 The basic assumption is, however, that the more dependent a person is, the more severe the symptoms when abuse is abruptly discontinued.